-LogMap, including support for interactive ontology matching, can also be used directly through an AJAX-based Web interface: http://krrwebtools.cs.ox.ac.uk/.
+LogMap, including support for interactive ontology matching, can also be used directly through an AJAX-based Web interface: http://krrwebtools.cs.ox. ac.uk/.
 This interface has been very well received by the community since it was deployed in 2012.
-More than 2,800 requests coming from a broad range of users have been processed so far.
+More than 3,000 requests coming from a broad range of users have been processed so far.

-1.4 Modular support for mapping repair
+1.4 LogMap as a mapping repair system